Vladimir-csp/uwsm/README.md

 Things to keep in mind:

 - Command in `Exec=` should start with `uwsm start`.
-- If command references an exeutable, keys of the entry should be mirrored in arguments, because otherwise `uwsm` will not have access to those strings.
+- If command references an executable, keys of the entry should be mirrored in arguments, because otherwise `uwsm` will not have access to those strings.
 - It should not point to itself (as a combination of Desktop Entry ID and Action ID).